Abdur-Rahim-sheikh/operating-system/pipe and fork/README.md

 ##Frineds clone the repository
-Then just run the parentprocess file.
+Then just run the parentprocess file.<br>
-I hope will fulfills mam's desired assignment.
+I hope will fulfills mam's desired assignment.<br>
-If you run with any problem knock me. abi.rahim.sheikh@gmail.com
+If you run with any problem knock me.